Matrix recursion for positive characteristic diagrammatic Soergel bimodules for affine Weyl groups: Introduction

 \end{thm*}

-Here we note that weights of the form $F(x)w \cdot_p \lambda$ for $x,w \in \Wpcosets$ are just the regular dominant weights in the fundamental $p^3$-alcove.
+See \S \ref{sec:tiltingchars} for a derivation of this result.
+Here we note that weights of the form $F(x')x \cdot_p \lambda$ for $x,x' \in \Wpcosets$ are just the regular dominant weights in the fundamental $p^3$-alcove.
 By contrast, our lower bound on the $p$-canonical basis immediately gives a far stronger result using the $p$-canonical tilting character formula from \cite[Theorem~7.6]{amrw-koszultilting}.